These teriyaki wings are incredibly flavorful yet easy to make. They are seasoned, baked in the oven, and then glazed with low-sugar teriyaki sauce.

 - The teriyaki sauce thickens quickly and can thicken too much if you're not careful.
 So heat it over medium heat (not higher), keep a close eye on it, and remove it from the heat as soon as it thickens.

 - You can keep the leftovers in a sealed container in the fridge for 3-4 days.
-Reheat them gently, covered, in the microwave at 50% power or (uncovered) in a 350°F oven.
-You can also freeze the leftovers for up to three months.
+Reheat them covered in the microwave or uncovered in a 350°F oven.
+You can also freeze the cooled leftovers for up to three months.

 Nutrition per Serving